LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 See the full example `here <https://github.com/LLNL/CHAI/blob/7ba2ba89071bf836071079929af7419da475ba27/src/chai/ArrayManager.cpp#L246>`_.

-Many codes at LLNL use the different libraries within the RAJA Portability Suite.
-Camp plays a vital role in the compiler abstractions that make the RAJA Portability Suite possible.
+Many codes at LLNL and elsewhere use the different libraries within the RAJA Portability Suite.
+Camp plays a vital role in the software abstractions that make the RAJA Portability Suite possible.